 Boosting Your Dopamine Levels with Exercise in Sobriety

-You may have heard of something called a “runner’s high”, the enjoyable, euphoric feeling produced during high-intensity exercise such as long distance running or weightlifting .
+You may have heard of something called a “runner’s high”, the enjoyable, euphoric feeling produced during high-intensity exercises such as long-distance running or weightlifting.
 Exercise is linked with an increase of dopamine levels in the brain, which is responsible for helping you feel happier and more energized.

 Boosted dopamine levels contribute to a decrease in depression and anxiety.
 With the prevalence of co-occurring disorders in many addicts and alcoholics, depression and anxiety tend to be common in many people in recovery.
 If you are experiencing these feelings, getting outside and taking a walk can help to get your heart rate up and your depression and anxiety down.

 Most addicts and alcoholics develop a severe disregard for discipline while they are drinking and using.
 The rules no longer applied to you as you would do anything to get your next drink or drug.
 Once you have returned to society, though, you find that every other person adheres to some sort of discipline in their everyday lives.